Know What Matters.

 Score with MoSCoW

 Each item starts Unscored.
-In the Backlog Triage tab, use the inline score selectors to rate Business Value, User Impact, Strategic Alignment, Time Sensitivity, and Effort Complexity.
-The weighted algorithm assigns a MoSCoW band automatically.
+In the Backlog Triage tab, use the inline selectors to score Effort, Regulatory, Business Value, Risk if Ignored, and Ready to Execute.
+The combined total out of 41 assigns a MoSCoW band automatically.

 Validate on the Strategic Map